 The main cover Sonic Universe issue 56 features Amy Rose, Blaze The Cat, Marine The Raccoon, Cream The Rabbit and Cheese is a boiling hot cauldron being cooked for Captain Metal's pleasure but in the comic it self that does not happen.

 The main cover of Sonic Universe issue 57 features Amy Rose, Blaze The Cat, Marine The Raccoon, Cream The Rabbit, Cheese, Bean and Bark fighting over the Red Soul Emerald underwater while a giant squid attacks them.
-The giant squid attacks the characters toward the end of the issue but the fighting underwater part does not happen inside the itself at all.
+The giant squid attacks the characters towards the end of the issue but the fighting underwater part does not happen inside The Comic Book itself at all.

 The solicited cover for The Avengers (vol. 4) #19 showed The Vision from Young Avengers as part of the new team that was being assembled in the wake of Fear Itself.
 When the actual issue itself dropped, the cover had been changed to show the original Vision in place of his successor.
 The ruse was meant to both hide the fact that Brian Bendis was resurrecting the original Vision in that issue, and that the teen Vision was slated to be killed off in the finale of The Children's Crusade.